Arrest made after boy, 4, found slain on Dallas street - WTMJ

-DALLAS (AP) — A man was arrested in the slaying of a 4-year-old boy whose body was found lying on a neighborhood street in Dallas, police said.
+DALLAS (AP) — An 18-year-old man has been arrested after the body of a 4-year-old boy was found lying on a neighborhood street in Dallas, police said Sunday.

+Police said that Darriynn Brown has been charged with kidnapping and theft.
+Police say they also anticipate additional charges pending the results of a forensic analysis.

+Brown was being held Sunday in Dallas County jail on $750,000 bond.
+Jail records did not list an attorney for him.

 Assistant Police Chief Albert Martinez has said it appeared the child suffered a violent death and that “an edged weapon” was used.
 He said it’s believed the child was killed at about 5 a.m.